danielegrattarola/danielegrattarola.github.io/_posts/2021-03-03-gnn-lecture-part-1.md

 <img src="{{ site.url }}/images/2021-03-03/presentation-4.svg" width="100%" style="border: solid 1px;"/>

 CNNs are designed to take this __locality__ into account.
 They are designed to transform the value of each pixel, not as a function of the whole image (like a MLP would do), but as a function of the pixel's immediate surroundings.
-Its neighbours.
+Its neighbors.

 Since **locality is a kind of relation** between pixels, it is natural to represent the underlying structure of an image using a graph.
 And, by requiring that each pixel is related only to the few other pixels that are closer to it, our graph will be a **regular grid**.
-Every pixel has 8 neighbours (give or take boundary conditions), and the CNN uses this fact to compute a localized transformation.
+Every pixel has 8 neighbors (give or take boundary conditions), and the CNN uses this fact to compute a localized transformation.

 You can also interpret it the other way around.
 The kind of processing that the CNN does means that the transformation of each pixel will only depend on the few pixels that fall under the convolutional kernel.
 We can say that the grid structure emerges as a consequence of the CNN's inductive bias.